afonzeca/arun/README.md

   table: Table creation

-Please write ./bosun DOMAIN:help to list the ACTIONS available for a DOMAIN
+Please write ./arun DOMAIN:help to list the ACTIONS available for a DOMAIN

 ```

 ***Example 3 - Let's use Options (like --i --value="xyz" --check-db -u="root")***

-Bosun supports options (short and long) but only in the format -i=something and --optionIlike=something, the format
+arun supports options (short and long) but only in the format -i=something and --optionIlike=something, the format
 without "=" is not supported (e.g. '-i something').

 You can use your options whenever you want (behind, in the middle or the end of DOMAIN:ACTION).